MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/PSConfigHelp/welcome-to-the-sharepoint-products-configuration-wizard.md

 ## Update

 Deploy cumulative updates and service packs for SharePoint products by using the SharePoint 2016 Products Configuration Wizard.
-The SharePoint 2016 Products Configuration Wizard is not used to deploy major upgrades for a server farm.
+The SharePoint 2016 Products Configuration Wizard isn't used to deploy major upgrades for a server farm.

  **Applying updates to a farm**

 After you apply an update, such as a service pack or cumulative update, you run the SharePoint 2016 Products Configuration Wizard to upgrade the farm to the new version.
 All servers in the farm must be updated to the same version and must have the same products and language packs installed before you can run the configuration wizard.
-If any servers in your farm were not updated, the **Farm Product and Patch Status** page appears and lists the current status for each server in the farm.
+If any servers in your farm weren't updated, the **Farm Product and Patch Status** page appears and lists the current status for each server in the farm.
 From this page, you can determine which servers have to be updated.
 To update your servers, exit the SharePoint 2016 Products Configuration Wizard, run the update on the servers that have to be updated, and then run the configuration wizard again.

  **Upgrading a server farm**

-If you are upgrading a server farm to apply an update, you must use the following process:
+If you're upgrading a server farm to apply an update, you must use the following process:

 1. Run Setup, and then run the SharePoint 2016 Products Configuration Wizard on the server that runs SharePoint Central Administration in your farm.

 2. When you see the message about running Setup on other servers in the farm, you must run Setup and the SharePoint 2016 Products Configuration Wizard on the other servers to reach the same point.

-3. When all servers in the farm display the message, return to the first web server, and then click **OK** to continue the upgrade process for the first server.
+3. When all servers in the farm display the message, return to the first web server, and then select **OK** to continue the upgrade process for the first server.

 4. After the wizard has completed on the first server, you can configure each of the other servers.